Brawlback-Team/brawlback-wiki/GETTING_STARTED.md

 ### The Project
 The Brawlback project is comprised of a number of different applications, each with their own purpose.
 Below is an overview of each of these applications function, and their relevant technologies.

-<b> [Dolphin](https://github.com/Brawlback-Team/dolphin) </b> - A modified version of the Dolphin emulator.
+<b> [P+ Dolphin](https://github.com/Brawlback-Team/brawlback-asm/tree/project-plus-fork) </b> - A modified version of the Dolphin emulator.
 This project is responsible for handling things like: communication with the matchmaking server, passing external data to the emulated game, and playing replays.
 <br> <i> Languages: </i> C++

-<b> [Brawlback SSBB ASM](https://github.com/Brawlback-Team/brawlback-asm) </b> - A series of ASM mods that are applied to Brawl in order make Brawlback work.
+<b> [Brawlback Syringe Module](https://github.com/Brawlback-Team/Project-Plus-Dolphin/tree/rollback) </b> - A series of ASM mods that are applied to Brawl in order make Brawlback work.
 <br> <i> Languages: </i> PPC Assembly, C++

 ### The Workflow

 The user launches <b>Dolphin</b> and selects an .iso of Brawl to emulate.
 Upon lauching the emulation of Brawl, Dolphin injects the modifications made by <b> Brawlback ASM </b> as placed on an SD card.
 As the user interacts with the game, information is exchanged between Dolphin and the Brawlback SSBB ASM code.
 As a user begins an online match, Dolphin starts a log of in-game state reported by Brawlback ASM.

 ## Commonly Asked Questions
 > "Where is the rollback code located?"

-Rollback is accomplished by work done between the [Brawlback ASM](https://github.com/Brawlback-Team/brawlback-asm/search?p=1&q=rollback&unscoped_q=rollback) code and the [Dolphin](https://github.com/Brawlback-Team/Dolphin/search?q=rollback&unscoped_q=rollback) code.
+Rollback is accomplished by work done between the [Brawlback Syringe Module](https://github.com/Brawlback-Team/brawlback-asm/blob/project-plus-fork/Brawlback-Online/source/Rollback_Hooks.cpp) code and the [P+ Dolphin](https://github.com/Brawlback-Team/Project-Plus-Dolphin/blob/rollback/Source/Core/Core/NetPlayClient.cpp) code.

 > "How is data moved between the game (assembly) and the emulator?"

-Via [EXI communication](https://github.com/Brawlback-Team/dolphin/blob/master/Source/Core/Core/HW/EXI/EXIBrawlback.cpp).
+Via [EXI communication](https://github.com/Brawlback-Team/brawlback-asm/blob/project-plus-fork/Brawlback-Online/source/EXI_hooks.cpp).
 An example of such is demonstrated in [this video](https://www.youtube.com/watch?v=NOq49h0tkBI) by Fizzi.

 > When will BrawlBack be ready for a public release?

+Alpha - There will be a initial Alpha release which has rollback netcode but does _not_ have a launcher application, matchmaking, or replays.
+It will be exactly how current netplay functions, except with rollback netcode instead of delay based.

-When it passes the quality control gates.
-AKA: when it's ready.
+Initial full release - When it passes the quality control gates. __AKA: when it's ready.__

 > What will the UI look like?
 Are you going to reuse Brawl's matchmaking UI?